google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-curry leaf- Murraya koenigii-(84) கறிவேப்பிலை Skip to main content

 Curry Leaf is native to India and is used in delicious Indian, Asian and Thai dishes throughout the world.
 Believe it or not, murraya is from the citrus family (Rutacaea).
 It has been used for centuries in Siddha and Ayurvedic medicine for its antidiabetic, antioxidant, antimicrobial and anti-inflammatory properties.

-Its leaves are used in many dishes in India and neighboring countries.
+Its leaves are used in many dishes in India and neighbouring countries.

 Description